-1. On a computer connected to the mesh network download nodepower.zip from http://ka7jlo-raspi1.local.mesh/file-manager/files/KA7JLO/Apps/nodepower has Internet connectivity.
-An Internet connection is required in order to download the software required to set up the Pi Zero.
+1. On a computer connected mesh network download the zip file from http://ka7jlo-web.local.mesh/file-manager/files/KA7JLO/Apps/nodepower/ nodepower.zip

-- 2. Save the zip file to the desktop or downloads folder. - 3.
-From the downloaded zip file, extract the nodepower folder to the desktop.
+2. From the downloaded file nodepower.zip, extract the nodepower folder to the desktop.

 Figure 3.
 Pi Zero connected to VLAN switch in initial setup configuation for installing software on the Pi Zero.
-Note that the VLAN switch WAN port must be connected to a network that
+Note that the VLAN switch WAN port must be connected to a network that has Internet connectivity.
+An Internet connection is required in order to download the software required to set up the Pi Zero.